 I went to Albaicin every day at least for a short while during my stay in Granada.
 Even now I can’t really decide whether I like the neighborhood better in the morning or in the evening, at dawn or when the sun sets, coloring the sky in red (against the white-washed houses).

 TIP: Tapas bars are frequent around the Plaza Nueva and the Cathedral with terraces outside.
-But if it’s not too far, make sure to go for some tapas and a glass of wine to Albaicin bars.
+But if it’s not too far, make sure to go for some tapas and a glass of wine at Albaicin bars.

-Besides the fact that you are supposed to get lost in those curvy streets, here are few other things to do here.
+Besides the fact that you are supposed to get lost in those curvy streets, here are a few other things to do here.
 A must-see and another thing to do in Granada is a visit to the Plaza de San Nicolas with the church of the same name in the middle.
 This is also the Mirador or the viewpoint with maybe the most impressive view of Alhambra.

 There will be a nice view of Alhambra from the Casa del Chapiz, another beautiful Moorish villa with a vast courtyard and lavish greenery.
 There is also a small statue of a local Rom in front of the Casa.
-And if you turn right, you will get to Romany neighborhood of – Sacromonte.
+And if you turn right, you will get to the Romany neighborhood of – Sacromonte.

 The neighborhood is named “the holy hill” because of few relics that were found here and preserved in the monastery on the top.
 It’s renowned for the white-washed caves that were once carved by Moors to get somewhat cooler rooms.
 When they were banished, Romany people settled here to stay.